Birds in the Air Quilt Block

 Before the final trimThe block before trimming—kind of a hot mess, right?!!

 Up 'til now, we haven't bothered to clean up the thread tails along the outside edges.
 When the block is trimmed to size, it's done automatically.
-There's no need to make extra work for ourselves.
+No need to make extra work for ourselves.

 Trim the block to size by placing the 1/4" line of your ruler on the solid outside line.
 Trim.